EDUCATION FOR SUSTAINABLE DEVELOPMENT

 Simply put, our current strategy is driven by an aspiration to create lasting, high-quality impact in our target communities.

-Since our founding in 2021, EAA has leveraged USD 1.2 billion and secured commitments from partners and other stakeholders to enrol more than 10 million out-of-school children in primary education, and awarded thousands of scholarships and learning opportunities to deserving students.
-Through Educate A Child (EAC), Reach Out To Asia (ROTA), Al Fakhoora, Protect Education in Insecurity and Conflict (PEIC), Together Project, and Youth Advocacy Programme, EAA has supported youth across the globe lead on sustainable development in and beyond their communities.
+Since our founding in 2012, EAA has leveraged USD 2.4 billion and secured commitments from partners and other stakeholders to enrol more than 11.6 million out-of-school children in primary education, and awarded thousands of scholarships and learning opportunities to deserving students.
+Through Educate A Child (EAC), Reach Out To Asia (ROTA), Al Fakhoora, Protect Education in Insecurity and Conflict (PEIC), Innovation Development, Together Project, and Youth Advocacy Programme, EAA has supported youth across the globe lead on sustainable development in and beyond their communities.

 Building on the success of its current strategy, EAA’s 2021-2025 strategy will shift the focus towards the challenging path that lies ahead, always driven by its mission to transform millions of lives through education.